Kaiutzi21/Tekken8Movesets/t8_FAHKURMUM/Documentary.md

 **All changes, cancels, new stuff listed and commented**

 This Fahkumram moveset is leaning more towards his Tekken 7 iteration, while also having my own spin on it.
 Overall leaning to the 'overbuffed' side, but not overpowered.
-He is still weak to sidesteps and unsafe on whiffs.
-In my opinion he feels more explosive and fun to play.
+He is still weak to sidesteps and unsafe on whiffs and therefore quite commital.
+In my opinion he feels more explosive and fun to play, while still being methodical and risky.
 He still feels most comfortable at long-mid range and his b3+4 is now amazing at bullying and creating the perfect distance.
 Impatient opponents will be punished a bit more now since his counter-hit tools now give Garuda Force and overall there are now more ways to spend it and cash out.